Research at the SAGA Team

 Project funded by an OPUS-LAP grant co-financed by NCN and the German DFG (2024-2026)

-Project members: R. Smiljanic (Polish co-P.I.) and N. Christlieb (German co-P.I.); André Rodrigo da Silva (PhD student in a 1-year project); Three post-docs under recruitment (two in Poland and one in Germany).
+Project members: R. Smiljanic (Polish co-P.I.) and N. Christlieb (German co-P.I.); André Rodrigo da Silva (PhD student in a 1-year project); Deepak (post-doc based in Poland) and Susmitha Antony (post-doc based in Germany); One additional post-doc under recruitment (in Poland).

 The project is a collaboration between groups at the Nicolaus Copernicus Astronomical Centre of the Polish Academy of Sciences (CAMK, the acronym in Polish), the Centre for Astronomy of the University of Heidelberg (ZAH, the acronym in German).
 Researchers at the Italian National Institute for Astrophysics (INAF, the acronym in Italian) involved in the CUBES project are also important collaborators.